Lanzhou-J/DinnerChoice/README.md

 ### Outline of user interaction and experience

  * The user will find out how to interact with the terminal app by reading the contents of "<font color="#dddd00">MAIN MENU</font>".
 Then users can select from the main menu (input number, select from 1 to 6).
 By doing so, they can choose to use each feature.
 After executing a function, the main menu list will display again and ask the user to select again.
-User can leave the app by inputing '6' (or '6.', 'exit').
+User can leave the app by inputing '6' (or '6.', 'exit').<br>

  ```
 MAIN MENU